kasia-omm/art-sea/README.md

-# [ArtSea](https://kasia-omm.github.io/art-sea/) - where art and craft meets fun!
+# [ArtSea](https://kasia-omm.github.io/art-sea/) - where art and craft meet fun!
-### ArtSea was created from the need of alternative party provider in the North West.<br> Surrounded by the ocean and beautful mountains, Sligo is nuber 1 place to celebrate your special occasion.
+### ArtSea was created from the need of alternative party provider in the Northwest.<br> Surrounded by the ocean and beautiful mountains, Sligo is number 1 place to celebrate your special occasion.
 ArtSea provides fun, creative and different birthday, stag and hen parties as well as corporate or miscellaneous group events.
 The purpose of this website is to provide information for potential party organisers about the range of services on offer and how to get in touch to enquire or book the event.<br>

-#### Inspired by the colours of ArtSea branding, their unique craft and destory room and considering that 90% of their customer base are women, I chose popular green and pink colours for the main colour theme.
+#### Inspired by the colours of ArtSea branding, their unique craft and destroy room and considering that 90% of their customer base are women, I chose popular green and pink colours for the main colour theme.
 The user should straight away be able to recognise the fact that this website is about a business that deals with art through various icons and images resembling art & craft.<br>

 #### The website consists of three pages, giving the first time user an opportunity to get to know ArtSea, learn about sample activities and full range of services on offer.
 There is also a contact page that allows the user to promptly contact ArtSea for their services.